vpisarev/ficus/doc/ficustut.md

 Code block is also an expression, its type and its value matches the type and the value of the last expression in the block.
 The empty code block `{}` has type `void`.

-You can put a code block in any place where a single expression is expected, in which case you need to enclose this sequence into parentheses and curly braces `({ ... })`.
+You can put a code block anywhere where a single expression is expected, in which case you need to enclose this sequence into parentheses and curly braces `({ ... })`.
 Many expressions in Ficus, like conditional expressions, loops, pattern matching, try-catch etc. expect code blocks as their parts, and then only `{ ... }` should be used without `( ... )`:

     ```
     // Parentheses and curly braces are necessary here,